 Swamps are areas where water accumulates because of the low-lying nature of the land.
 Although they can be treacherous, these environments serve useful purposes for humanity.
 Swamp lands absorb flood waters as well as collect pollutants.
 These important attributes of swamps aid with water purification for plants and animals.
 Indeed, the wildlife in many of these uncultivated places is diverse.

 When we think of swamps, we think of how these environments remind us some areas of the world and life are not fully cultivated by mankind.
-For this reason, in literature swamps may be symbolic of dangerous situations.
+For this reason, in literature, swamps may be symbolic of dangerous situations.
 Swamps may also represent confusion going on in towns, a character's life, or the present political climate.
+Swamps may indicate the presence of something wishing to remain undiscovered as well.
 I've written a poem below which pays tribute to swamps of the world in all their forms.

 Poetry, Books, Movies, and Songs Featuring Swamps as a Setting